pwall567/kjson/CUSTOM.md

 standard serialization and deserialization functions recursively.
 The change should be transparent to most existing uses.

+**New in Version 7.0** &ndash; the `toJSON` and `fromJSON` functions are now invoked as extension functions on `JSONContext`, which provides access to both the `JSONConfig` and a `JSONPointer` describing the current location in a complex object.
+The `JSONContext` also provides `serialize()` and `deserialize()` functions that make use of the context.
+The change may be transparent to most many uses, but existing uses that make use of the `JSONConfig` may be improved by switching to the new functions.

 ## Serialization

 Custom serialization converts the object to a `JSONValue`; the library will convert the `JSONValue` to string form if